 We want to help you save money on your visit to New York City.
-Sp, we are going to keep this list budget friendly.
+So, we are going to keep this list budget-friendly.
 That means we are going to skip things like shopping at Tiffany’s or eating out at world-class restaurants.
-Instead, we’re going to focus on other (cheaper) things that make New York stand out above all other cities in the world.
+Instead, we’re going to focus on other (cheaper) things that make New York stand out.

-We lived in NYC for a looong long time before leaving to travel the world.
+We lived in NYC for a long long time before leaving to travel the world.
 Thus we think we know a thing or a hundred about the City That Never Sleeps.
-However, we rarely ever experienced New York through the eyes of a tourist, which is why we haven’t really written about it until now.